RennyLi/rennyli.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I’m Jingquan Li, or you can call me Renny.
 You can also <a href="https://www.name-coach.com/jingquan-li" target="_blank">hear how to pronounce my name</a>.
-I’m an incoming Ph.D. student in Electrical Engineering and Computer Science at the University of California, Merced, advised by <a href="https://www.asarif.com/" target="_blank">Prof. Ahmed Sabbir Arif</a>.
+I’m an first year Ph.D. student in Electrical Engineering and Computer Science at the University of California, Merced, advised by <a href="https://www.asarif.com/" target="_blank">Prof. Ahmed Sabbir Arif</a>.

-I recently graduated with a B.Eng. in Computer Science from <a href="https://www.cuhk.edu.cn/en" target="_blank">The Chinese University of Hong Kong, Shenzhen</a>, where I was advised by <a href="https://sds.cuhk.edu.cn/en/teacher/498" target="_blank">Prof. Haizhou Li</a> in the C3 Lab, working on EEG signal processing and deep learning for auditory attention decoding.
+I graduated with a B.Eng. in Computer Science from <a href="https://www.cuhk.edu.cn/en" target="_blank">The Chinese University of Hong Kong, Shenzhen</a>, where I was advised by <a href="https://sds.cuhk.edu.cn/en/teacher/498" target="_blank">Prof. Haizhou Li</a> in the C3 Lab, working on EEG signal processing and deep learning for auditory attention decoding.

 I also conducted research at:
 - Shenzhen Research Institute of Big Data (SRIBD) with <a href="https://www.sribd.cn/en/teacher/28" target="_blank">Prof. Xiang Wan</a>, focusing on fetal heart rate monitoring and esophageal cancer segmentation using multimodal learning and medical imaging.